Great Recoinage of 1816: Background

 The French Revolutionary Wars (1792–1802) and the Napoleonic Wars (1803–1815) led to financial instability in Britain.
-This was due to direct military and economic warfare against France as well as Britain's financing of a series of coalitions opposed to the French Revolutionary and Napoleonic regimes.
-In exchange for large cash subsidies from Britain, nations such as Austria, Prussia and Russia, with armies larger than Britain's, were paid to fight against France.
-The economic conflicts of that era (such as Napoleon's Continental System and Britain's retaliatory measures against it) especially disrupted trade and the availability of markets in Europe for the products of Britain's growing mercantile and colonial empires.
-A shortage of silver and copper led to a shortage of coins.
-Paper money became legal in 1797 and local tokens were produced by companies and banks all over the country.
+This was due to the cost of direct military and economic warfare against France as well as Britain's financing of a series of coalitions opposed to the French Revolutionary and Napoleonic regimes.
+In exchange for large cash subsidies from Britain, nations such as Austria, Prussia and Russia, with armies larger than Britain's, fought against France.
+The period's economic conflicts, such as Napoleon's Continental System and Britain's retaliatory measures against it, disrupted trade and the availability of markets in Europe for the products of Britain's growing mercantile and colonial empires.
+Finally, insufficient supplies of silver and copper led to a shortage of coins.

+Privately owned banks in Great Britain and Ireland had long been free to issue their own banknotes, but as gold shortages affected the supply of money, the note-issuing powers of the banks were gradually limited by various Acts of Parliament, until the Bank Charter Act 1844 limited the issuance by English and Welsh banks of non-gold-backed Bank of England notes to up to £14 million.
+The English private banknote eventually disappeared, leaving the Bank of England with a monopoly of note issue in England.

+Local tokens were produced by companies and banks all over the country.
 Despite an increase in trade, the national debt had increased by 100% by the start of the 19th century.
 A series of bad harvests pushed up food prices and this culminated in riots in 1801–02.

 Corn prices halved at the end of the wars, when trade with Europe resumed.
-The Corn Laws of 1815 were intended to protect the price of domestic grain, but this only served to keep prices high and depressed the domestic market for manufactured goods, because people had to use all their money to buy food.
+The Corn Laws of 1815 were intended to protect the price of domestic grain, but this kept grain prices high and depressed the domestic market for manufactured goods, because people had to use so much of their money to buy food.
 Likewise, European countries that relied on exporting corn to Britain in order to buy British manufactured goods were no longer able to do so.

 The government needed to find a way to stabilise the currency, and the Great Recoinage was the first step in this process.
 The main aims were the reintroduction of a silver coinage and a change in the gold coinage from the guinea valued at 21 shillings to the slightly lighter sovereign worth 20 shillings.
 The value of the shilling remained unchanged at twelve pence.

-This massive recoinage programme by the Royal Mint created standard gold sovereigns and circulating crowns and half-crowns containing the now famous image of St. George and the Dragon by the Italian engraver Benedetto Pistrucci and eventually copper farthings in 1821.
+This massive recoinage programme by the Royal Mint created standard gold sovereigns and circulating crowns and half-crowns containing the now famous image of St. George and the Dragon by the Italian engraver Benedetto Pistrucci, and eventually copper farthings in 1821.
 Pistrucci's initial portrait of George III has become known to collectors as the "bull-head George".